top of page

 Deer

 Deer have become a big problem since being reintroduced to Georgia.
 Conditions are so favorable and forage is so available they are reproducing faster than we can keep up.
 When you see little deer with twins you can expect a lot of your shrubs to disappear.
-Deer can be trained to leave your stuff alone by spraying with deer repellent vigilantly and sprinkling Milorganite near plants.
-Remember we've taken their habitat so you can't blame the deer for coming "home" to "your" yard.
+Deer can be trained to leave your stuff alone by spraying with deer repellent diligantly and sprinkling Milorganite near plants or on lawns.
+Milorganite is a great organic fertilizer that deer hate.
+Remember we've taken their habitat so you can't blame the deer for coming around.
+If your house is especially popular, you may consider NOT planting some of their favorites such as hostas, azaleas and pansies.

 Vegetables / Fruits

-Onions, garlic,carrots,beets,radish, and all greens can now be planted early in the month.
+Onions, garlic, carrots, beets, radish, and all greens can now be planted early in the month.
 Fruit trees, berries, and grapes are great additions to your landscape.
 They look good and the fruit tastes good.
 What's not to like?
+Again, if you have deer and other critters, take extra steps to protect your garden with fencing and repellents.

 Lawns

-Fescue is cool season so now is time to feed, plant and enjoy.
-Bermuda is warm season so now it is trying to go dormant.
+Fescue is a cool season grass, so now is the time to plant, feed, and enjoy.
+Bermuda is a warm season grass, so now it is trying to go dormant.
 Stop fertilizer for the season, raise your mower blade to 2 1/2 - 3" high and let it grow a "blanket" for cold weather.
 Some people do not like brown, dead looking grass in the winter.
 You can overseed with annual rye, but we don't recommend it.
 The rye will shade your roots next spring and delay green up of your Bermuda.
-Besides who wants to cut grass in January?
+Besides, who wants to cut grass in January?

 FALL IS FOR PLANTING!